-IV.
+II.
 Admission to Candidacy (Ph.D. only)

 No Ph.D. student is a formal candidate for the doctoral degree until Admission to Candidacy is approved.
-The Admission to Candidacy form is submitted online when the student passes his or her oral comprehensive exam (https://grad.uga.edu/index.php/current-students/forms/).
+The Admission to Candidacy form is submitted online when the student passes their oral comprehensive exam (https://grad.uga.edu/index.php/current-students/forms/).